 Not Planning an International Trip?
 Here’s Why You Need a Passport Anyway

 According to research as recently as five years ago, only 36% of Americans actually possess a valid passport.
-A large percentage of Americans have never left the country, so they don’t think they need to obtain a passport if they have no plans to do so.
+A large percentage of Americans have never left the country, so they don’t think they need a passport if they have no plans to do so.

 While you may think it’s not necessary to have one as you currently have no plans to leave the country, there are several reasons why you should always have one anyway.